 A radiologist or MRI technologist usually performs the scan in a hospital, clinic or imaging center using special equipment.

 - Your technologist will watch you from another room.
-You can talk with him or her by microphone.
-In some cases, a friend or family member may stay in the room with you.
+You can speak to them by microphone.

-- During the MRI scan, the magnet produces loud tapping or thumping sounds and other noises.
+- During the MRI, the magnet produces loud tapping or thumping sounds and other noises.
 You may be given earplugs or you may listen to music with headphones to help block the noise.

-- In some cases, you may have an intravenous (IV) line in your hand or arm for injecting a contrast agent into your veins (for an MRA).
-The contrast agent produces better images of your tissues and blood vessels.
-It does not contain iodine and is less likely to cause an allergic reaction compared to the agents used for computed tomography (CT) scans.
+- You might have an intravenous line in your hand or arm for injecting a contrast agent into your veins (for magnetic resonance angiography).
+This produces better images of your tissues and blood vessels.

-- An MRI scan lasts between 30 and 90 minutes.
+- An MRI usually lasts between 30 and 90 minutes.

 What happens after my MRI?

-- If you had a sedative, you’ll stay at the MRI center until the effects of the sedative wear off.
-You’ll need someone to drive you home.
+- If you had a sedative, you’ll stay at the MRI center until the effects wear off.
+You’ll also need someone to drive you home.

-- The radiologist will examine the images and send your doctor a copy of the report.
-Make an appointment with your doctor to discuss the test results.
+- The radiologist will review the images and send your health care team a copy of the report so they can discuss the test results with you.